Accounting Software Quick & Dirty Recommendations

 product was originally developed in Israel and is now being deployed

-around the world. there are now over 7,000 customers and momentum is
+around the world. there are now over 9,000 customers and momentum is

-Axapta, SAP Business One provides a wide range of modules, good
+Dynamics AX, SAP Business One provides a wide range of modules, good

 customization and impressive technology.

-ACCPAC Advantage - The ACCPAC
+Sage ACCPAC ERP Solutions - Sage ACCPAC

-Advantage product offers just about everything (except for proven job
+offers just about everything (except for proven job

 costing and customization).
 Great technology; four different pricing